-Architects, interior designers, and landscape architects are slated with creating spaces that enliven, inspire, are sustainable, and manageable.
-This correlates to helping the businesses they design to gain clients, five-star reviews, and uninterrupted flows of success.
+Architects, interior designers, and landscape architects are charged with creating spaces that enliven, inspire, are sustainable, and manageable.
+This design helps businesses gain clients, five-star reviews, and uninterrupted seasons of success.

-Greenery is one way to elevate an average space to an upscale space, much like the trees elevate the heart and mind when hiking through a forest of evergreens.
-However, adding greenery does little if one chooses the wrong shape of commercial planter for the planting plan.
+Greenery is one way to elevate an average space to an upscale space, much like trees elevate the heart and mind when hiking through a forest of evergreens.

 The wrong shape affects both the intended design and the health of the greenery.
-This is why, in this article, we discuss important things to think through when choosing the planter shape and planter shape solutions to common planting plans.
+In this article, we’ll examine important considerations when choosing a planter shape for your unique planting plans.